Not for psychology undergraduates only:

 Psychology undergraduates interested in pursuing careers in the psychology, health and helping professions might consider these questions:

-In an article written in the Washington Post, Dr. Lynn Friedman, a Washington, DC, based, clinical psychologist, psychoanalyst, in full-time, private practice in Chevy Chase, MD, describes the myriad of options available to those considering these professions.
+In an article published in the Washington Post, I describes the myriad of options available to those considering these professions.
 These include a career in: clinical psychology, psychiatry, (which must be preceded by getting into Medical School) or, for those interested in a two year degree, social work, counseling, nursing and pastoral care.
 Alternatively, those whose interests lie in the study of human behavior might consider a career in Clinical Research.

-Students who plan to apply to graduate school are encouraged to take the following steps:
+Students who plan to apply to graduate school in clinical psychology, or related disciplines, are encouraged to take the following steps:

 - Make certain that you take the required courses.
 Don’t just focus on coursework in Abnormal Psychology and Personality Theory.
 Clinical psychologists are expected to be knowledgeable about Statistics, Neuroscience, Cognitive Psychology, Research Methods as well as other areas of experimental psychology.
 So, to make a successful application to graduate school, it’s crucial to enroll in these courses.
 Those pursuing social work & counseling programs should follow a similar path, though they may opt for fewer quantitative courses.
 Those considering medical school, should consult their college, pre-med, advisor.